dputhier/pygtftk/docs/source/ologram.rst

 OLOGRAM remembers all intersections occuring inside all minibatches, so as to calculate statistics.
 If you are using a large number of shuffles and/or very large files, this may cost a lot of RAM.
 In practice, you will seldom need more than 100 shuffles.
 But optionally, if you require increased precision, you can run OLOGRAM several times, treat each run as a "batch of batches" and merge and recalculate stats on the merged superbatch automatically using this command.

+Around 100 shuffles is usually enough, since a Negative Binomial under 1/100 (meaning this combination was not seen at least once in 100 shuffles) would not mean much anyways.

 .. code-block:: bash
   # Make several OLOGRAM runs
   N_RUNS = 100